avalynnw/Avalynn-Helgrave-Portfolio/README.md

 ## Description

-This program is desinged to be a portfolio website for Avalynn C. Helgrave
+This program is desinged to be a portfolio website for Avalynn C. Helgrave designed in REACT.

 ## Table of Contents